-My name is Anna, and I am a trained birth doula working toward certification with DONA.
+My name is Anna, and I am a certified birth doula through DONA.
 I grew up in Minneapolis and recently moved back after completing a B.A. in Health and Human Biology.

 I became a doula because I believe safe, healthy pregnancy and childbirth is important not only to our physical health but also to our mental and spiritual health as well.
 The changes that occur in a laboring body mark a turning point and a milestone, one that I believe every birthing person is entitled to experience in exactly the way they want to.
 I want my clients to feel safe, supported, and empowered as they embark on this journey.